ackPeng/esphome-docs/components/sensor/sen5x.rst

     - **index_offset** (*Optional*): VOC index representing typical (average) conditions.
 Allowed values are in range 1..250.
 The default value is 100.
     - **learning_time_offset_hours** (*Optional*): Time constant to estimate the VOC algorithm offset from the history in hours.
 Past events will be forgotten after about twice the  learning time.
 Allowed values are in range 1..1000.
 The default value is 12 hour
     - **learning_time_gain_hours** (*Optional*): Time constant to estimate the VOC algorithm gain from the history in hours.
 Past events will be forgotten after about twice the learning time.
 Allowed values are in range 1..1000.
 The default value is 12 hours.
     - **gating_max_duration_minutes** (*Optional*): Maximum duration of gating in minutes (freeze of estimator during high VOC index signal).
 Zero disables the gating.
 Allowed values are in range 0..3000.
-The default value is 180 minutes
+The default value is 180 minutes.
     - **std_initial** (*Optional*): Initial estimate for standard deviation.
 Lower value boosts events during initial learning period, but may result in larger device-todevice variations.
 Allowed values are in range 10..5000.
 The default value is 50.
     - **gain_factor** (*Optional*): Gain factor to amplify or to attenuate the VOC index output.
 Allowed values are in range 1..1000.
 The default value is 230.